tsatse/bedrock/README.md

     {
         actionType: 'editPackageJson',
-        target: <path of the package.json file>, // can be a template
+        target: <path of the package.json file>, // required.
+Can be a template
         edits: [
             {
                 type: <edit action>,